odys-z/x-visual/docs/_sources/design-memo/animizer.txt

 - start

-Acctually this is delay time in milliseconds.
+Acctually this is delay time in seconds.

-0 | null | undefined:
+value: 0 | null | undefined:

     start the first immediatly, without delaying following once the previous one completed;